lo-th/3d.city/README.md

 3d game concept [LAUNCH](http://lo-th.github.io/3d.city/index.html)<br>

 Start with the exelent port of Micropolis by [graememcc](https://github.com/graememcc/micropolisJS) <br>
-I remove all thirdparty library and i optimize and compact the code.
+I remove all thirdparty library and optimize, compact the code.

-you can test [2d version](http://lo-th.github.io/3d.city/index_2d.html)<br>
-(some options not complete)
+you can try [2d version](http://lo-th.github.io/3d.city/index_2d.html) (some options not complete)

-The goal is create full 3d city builder with game simulation in a worker.<br>
+The goal is create full 3d city builder with game simulation in a worker,<br>
-Massive use of Three.js and Sea3d.
+with massive use of Three.js and Sea3d.